geo-python/site/source/lessons/L1/overview.rst

 After this weeks lesson your should be able to:

+  - know what kind of tools we are using during the course
   - explain the basic concepts of a computer, a program, and a programming language
   - define and use variables
   - describe the concept of a data type and know how to determine the data type of a variable in Python